t4dhg/mcp-factorial/README.md

 }
 ```

+### 2. Set your API key

-2. Create a `.env` file in your project root:
+Create a `.env` file in your project root:

 ```env
 FACTORIAL_API_KEY=your-api-key-here
 ```

-### Option 2: Using MCP env configuration

-Add to your `.mcp.json` file with the key directly:
+Or pass it directly in the MCP config:

 ```json
 {